 Best of all, MASV is an enterprise-grade secure file transfer solution.
 Transfers are backed by the Trusted Partner Network; a security initiative spearheaded by the Motion Picture Association and the foremost authority in content protection for media & entertainment.

 In the middle of a big editing project and need to transfer a large file asap?
-No sweat—just sign up and get 20 GBs of data transfer for free, with no commitment.
+No sweat—just sign up and get 10 GBs of data transfer for free every month.

 Need to Send Large Files?